mcowger/blog/_posts/2016-01-14-a-new-team-for-a-new-application.md

 #Do You Have a Team Name (and where can I get a hoodie?)

 UPDATE: Yes, we do.
-We are the .next team, and I am working on hoodies :).
+We are the dotnext team.
+Hoodies and stickers?
+Come find us at an event, and we'll figure it out!

 ---